mickelson/attract/Readme.md

 intended to be controlled with a joystick, gamepad or spin dial, making it ideal for use in arcade cabinet setups.

-Attract-Mode was originally developed for use in Linux.
-It is known to work on Ubuntu Linux (x86, x86-64), Mac OS X (10.6.8), and Windows (x86 and x86-64, XP, 7).
+Attract-Mode was originally developed for Linux.
+It is known to work on Linux (x86, Raspberry Pi), Mac OS X (10.6.8+), and Windows (XP, 7, 32 and 64 bit) based-systems.

 Attract-Mode is licensed under the terms of the GNU General Public License, version 3 or later.